-Like you, Abby, she was fascinated with her ancestor and she spent a lot of time reading up on how life might have been for him at sea as a 12 year old.
-She looked up pictures of the various ships he might have been on and even imagined what he might have looked like.
+Like you, Abby, she was fascinated with her ancestor and she spent a lot of time reading up on how life might have been for him at sea as a 12-year-old.
+She looked up pictures of the various ships he might have been on and also imagined what he might have looked like.

 When she looked into it, she was astounded to realize – it WAS an actual ship Antonio had sailed in.
 According to the naval records, Antonio was in the battle of Port Louis in 1810 and was one of the few survivors of that storm.

 How did a picture of Antonio’s stormy journey on that ship make its way to his descendant – and in an antique store in a little Highland town a couple of hundred years later? (and just around the time she had been researching him?)

 I believe that when we do research into our ancestors, their soul becomes aware of it – it’s like being ‘pinged’ spiritually and they may respond by coming into our dreams, sending us little signs and even coming through in mediumship readings.

 So what is the spiritual connection between us and our ancestors?

 We have a soul connection with our ancestors mostly in the sense that they have a hand in setting up the familial circumstances for us to incarnate into.